Let’s Build a Reactive UI Framework – Part 1: Data Flow

 Detecting Cycles

-In the above example, the Calc
+In the above example, the Calc directly depends on itself.
+This case

-will be active when it tries to observe
+is easy to detect: the Calc will be active when it tries to observe

 itself.

-directly depending on itself is a bit contrived, and
+However a Calc directly depending on itself is a bit contrived, and

 unlikely in real-world cases.
 It’s much more likely that a cycle would

-indirectly depends on itself, eg:
+arise when a Calc indirectly depends on itself, eg:

 In this case, at the point when the cycle is established, one of the

-s will try to observe a Calc
+Calcs will try to observe a Calc which is stale.

 Handling Cycles